artic-network/civet/README.md

 ### Authors

-`civet` was created by Áine O'Toole, Verity Hill & Stefan Rooke, on behalf of the COG_UK consortium.
+`civet` was created by Áine O'Toole & Verity Hill, on behalf of the COG_UK consortium.

 ### Acknowledgements